-- (a) Any member who misses a rostered patrol (not including for proven sickness or as a result of being granted an absence under clause 5) may, if required by the Patrol Captain, complete a make-up patrol. - (b) Any member who misses two rostered patrols (not including for proven sickness or approved absence) shall unless excused by the Club Captain or delegate, be required to complete make-up patrols. - (c) Unless otherwise approved by the Club Captain or delegate, all make-up patrols must be completed prior to the member's next rostered patrol. - (d) If a member misses three or more rostered patrols in any season (not including for proven sickness or approved absence), he or she will be required to show cause to the Club Captain and/or the Judiciary Committee as to why they should not be subject to further action by the Committee.
-Further action may include suspension from the Club or cancellation of membership. - e) A member who volunteers to do water safety (at carnivals or nipper Sundays), first aid or officiating for Queenscliff participating carnivals or special approved club events, will have a maximum 50% offset toward rostered patrol hours (for example at least 50% of members hours logged on surfguard should be on the beach on their rostered patrol).
-However, these volunteer hours must be agreed with the Patrol Captain and/ or Club Captain before the members rostered patrols are due.
+- (a) Any member who misses a rostered patrol (not including for proven sickness or as a result of being granted an absence under clause 5) may, if required by the Patrol Captain, complete a make-up patrol. - b) Any member who misses two rostered patrols (not including for proven sickness or approved absence) shall unless excused by the Club Captain or delegate, be required to complete make-up patrols. - (c) Unless otherwise approved by the Club Captain or delegate, all make-up patrols must be completed prior to the member's next rostered patrol.

+(d) If a member misses three or more rostered patrols in any season (not including for proven sickness or approved absence), he or she will be required to show cause to the Club Captain and/or the Judiciary Committee as to why they should not be subject to further action by the Committee.
+Further action may include suspension from the Club or cancellation of membership.